sig2lead/sig2lead_beta/README.md

 # sig2lead_beta
-This repository contains an application for drug discovery that combines cheminfonromatics and pharmacogenomics.
+This repository contains an application for drug discovery that combines cheminformatics and pharmacogenomics.